 Calabrese told us there's no such thing as real balance day-to-day.

-“What you try to do is find the balance throughout life,” she explained.
-“So that you know sometimes the scale tips this way and sometimes the scale tips that way, and overall you hope that maybe they even out throughout life.”
+"What you try to do is find the balance throughout life," she said.
+"So that you know sometimes the scale tips this way and sometimes the scale tips that way, and overall you hope that maybe they even out throughout life."

 "When I'm filming for 80 days, it has to be a priority," she said.
 "This is not only my job, but I'm hoping to help make a difference in the world, so it has to be a priority, and unfortunately other things suffer a little bit."

-What Are Calabrese’s Four Favorite Self-Care Rituals?
+4 Favorite Self-Care Rituals?

 1. Water.
 Staying hydrated is the first piece of self-care Calabrese mentioned.
-"The biggest thing for me is getting enough water," she explained.
+"The biggest thing for me is getting enough water," she said.
 "I always have water with me.
 I never leave the house without it.
 I never get in the car without it."

 2. Sleep.
 "I'm very big on 8 hours of sleep," said Calabrese.
 "Sleep is where all the beauty happens.
 Everybody thinks that the magic of exercise happens in the workout.
 It doesn't!
 In the workout you break your body down.
 You tear your muscles on microscopic levels.
 It needs a chance to repair.
 The repair process happens when you're asleep.
 So, if you don't go to sleep and give your body a time to shut down so that it can do the repair work, the results aren't going to be what you need them to be."